scottish-government-design-system/designsystem.gov.scot/styles/states/index.md

 Components and patterns in this Design System provide styles to make these things clear.
 If you use a component or pattern from the Design System, you do not need to do anything extra with the focus states within it.

 Focus states in the Design System use a high-contrast combination of yellow and dark grey.
-This combination meets colour contrast requirements in <abbr title="Web Content Accessibility Guidelines ">WCAG</abbr> 2.1 AA ([non-text contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html)) against any background colour used by the Design System.
+This combination meets colour contrast accessibility requirements against any background colour used by the Design System (see the section on [Colour](/styles/colour-palette/) for more information) .

 ## Link focus state